ChandraCXC/iris-docs/markdown/releasenotes/index.md

         (iris) $ sherpa-samp

 Then try to do the operation again.
 You shouldn't lose any of your data if you see this error.

-**NOTE:** When you are finished with Iris, you will need to end the sherpa-samp process manually with

-    pkill sherpa-samp

 ### Sed Stacker